Sastik/Basic_LINUX_Tutorial_Document/README.md

    #  $ifconfig 🐱‍👤
-   Used to assign an address to a network interface and to configure  or display  the current network interface configuration information
+   Used to assign an address to a network interface and to configure  or display  the current network interface configuration information.

-   For display the current network interface configuration information
+   For display the current network interface configuration information.

-   For assign an ip address and netmask address
+   For assign an ip address and netmask address.

+   **Syntax:**

+         ifconfig [...OPTIONS] [INTERFACE]

+   **Example**:

+  🎭1. to display all the interfaces available, even if they are down.

+          ifconfig -a

+  🎭2.Display a short list, instead of details.

+           ifconfig -s

+  🎭3.to activate the driver for the given interface.

+           ifconfig [interface] up

+  🎭4.to deactivate the driver for the given interface.

+           ifconfig [interface] down

+  🎭5.to remove an IPv6 address to an interface.

+           ifconfig [interface] del addr/prefixlen

+  🎭6. to enable/disable the use of ARP protocol on an interface.

+            ifconfig [interface] [-]arp

+  🎭7.
+Assign an IP Address to Network Interface

+            ifconfig [interface] [ip_add]

+  🎭7.Assign a Netmask to Network Interface

+             ifconfig [interface] netmask [net_mask]

+ 🎭8.
+Assign a Broadcast to Network Interfac

+           ifconfig [interface] broadcast [brod_cast]

+  🎭9.Change MTU for a Network Interface

+           ifconfig [interface] mtu 1000

+  🎭10.Enable Promiscuous Mode

+             ifconfig [interface] promisc

+  🎭11.Disable Promiscuous Mode

+             ifconfig [interface] -promisc

+  🎭12.
+Change the MAC address of Network Interface

+            ifconfig [interface] hw ether [mac_add]

    #  $ping 🐱‍👤
    Used to check the network connectivity  between host and server.

-This command takes as input the ip or the URL and sends a data packet to the specified  address with the message " PING" and get a response from the server/host this time is recorded which is called latency
+🏹This command takes as input the ip or the URL and sends a data packet to the specified  address with the message " PING" and get a response from the server/host this time is recorded which is called latency

- First ping low latency means fatser connection
+ 📝First ping low latency means fatser connection

+  **Syntax:**

+        ping [option] [hostname] or [IP address]

+   **Example :**

+   🎭1.to check whether a remote host is up, in this case, google.com,

+         ping google.com

+   🎭2.If you encounter issues reaching a website or a remote machine, you can ping localhost to confirm you have a network connection.

+           ping 0

+  or

+          ping localhost

+  or

+          ping 127.0.0.1

+   🎭3.ping flood to test your network performance under heavy load.

+          sudo ping -f hostname-IP

+   🎭4.An audible ping is useful when you are troubleshooting network issues and do not want to look at the screen until there is a response.

+         ping -a google.com

+   🎭5.To request IPv6 or IPv4 address, add -6 or -4 after the ping command and before a hostname/IP.

+          ping -6 hostname/IPv6

+&

+          ping -4 hostname/IPv4

    #  $nslookup 🐱‍👤
    Used for DNS (Domain Name System) lookup oper also used to find the ip address of a particular domain name or find out the domain name of a particular ip address

+   **Syntax:**

+            nslookup [option]

+   **Examle: **

+  1. followed by the domain name will display the “A Record” (IP Address) of the domain nslookup google.com

+  2.Reverse DNS lookup

+          nslookup 192.168.0.10

+  3.Lookup for an mx record

+          nslookup -type=mx google.com :

    #  $host 🐱‍👤
    Used for getting information from the DNS server also used to troubleshoot DNS-related problems

+        host

+   Example :

+    1.print the IP address details of the specified domain

+           host geeksforgeeks.org

+     2. display the domain details of the specified IP Address

+           host 52.25.109.230

    #  $arp -e 🐱‍👤
    The arp stands for " Address Resolution Protocol" it makes  changes in the kernel's table which contains the arp Address